-Perhaps, like me, you were so used to working in the office environment that freelance writing has come as a bit of a shock.
-It’s completely different to what you were expecting – but in the best way.
+Perhaps, like me, you were so used to working in the office environment that freelance blogging has come as a bit of a shock.
+It’s completely different to what you were expecting, but in the best way.

-You have some amazing, successful days where you truly believe in what you’re doing like never before, and you trust in your talent as a freelance writer; but you also have those days where you feel like a total fraud, and your writing is not good enough, and OMG how will anybody like my work when it reads like a two-year-old toddler wrote it.
+You have some amazing, successful days where you truly believe in what you’re doing like never before and you trust in your talent as a freelance blogger; however, you also have those days where you feel like a total fraud, your writing isn’t good enough, and OMG how will anybody like my work when I’m not even sure it makes sense?

-In other words, it’s obvious that you’re new to this and you’re still learning – and you can’t help but feel scared and unsure about your future as a freelance writer.
+In other words, it’s obvious that you’re new to this and you’re still learning – and you can’t help but feel scared and unsure about your future as a freelance blogger for hire.

-It’s normal to have doubts in this business, and a surefire case of imposter syndrome, but it’s important that you don’t let them take over.
-Here are 5 of the most common doubts you have as a new freelance writer and how to overcome them.
+Well, I’m here to tell you that It’s normal to have doubts in this business, as well as frequent episodes of imposter syndrome, but it’s important that you don’t let them take over.
+Here are 5 of the most common doubts you have as a new freelance blogger and how to overcome them.

-When you’re a new freelance writer, it’s so important that you do your homework.
+Dude, can I just say something?
+You’re not clueless.
+When you’re a new freelance blogger, it’s so important that you do your homework.
 Make sure that you’ve done the relevant amount of research required before you launch into it as a full-time career, otherwise you will struggle. #JustSaying

 Everybody, I mean everybody, feels a bit all-over-the-place in the beginning.
 Nobody knows where to start.
 And the abundance of information out there on the internet at the moment can be quite overwhelming.